clayh53/tufte-jekyll/README.md

 This tag inserts an image that is confined to the main content column:

 ```
-blah blah{% maincolumn /path/to/image 'This is the caption' %} blah
+blah blah{% maincolumn '/path/to/image' 'This is the caption' %} blah
 ```
+No need for an ID in this tag because it doesn't have any doohickies that open and close on narrow screens.

 ### Margin figure

-This tag inserts and image in the side column area:
+This tag inserts and image in the side column area.
+Note that an id needs to be specified:

 ```
-blah blah {% marginfigure /path/to/image 'This is the caption' %} blah
+blah blah {% marginfigure 'margin-figure-id' '/path/to/image' 'This is the caption' %} blah
 ```
+This needs an ID parameter so that it can be clicked and opened on small screens.

 ### New thought

 This tag will render its contents in small caps.
 Useful at the beginning of new sections: